Start at HOME page When? Part 2

 Especially difficult for some is when their own situations change & they are no longer able

 to keep or care for their pet, or when home care becomes so burdensome there is a risk of becoming overwhelmed and even resentful.
-Even if not overtly sick, when that pet is elderly, extremely shy, has major ongoing medical needs, or its behavior (which in some maybe ‘normal’ - (urine marking in both dogs and cats)) makes it impossible for YOU to keep, before “rehoming” or relinquishing to a humane society, honestly consider if that just makes it easier for you, but harder for them, & postpones the inevitable for an unadoptable animal.
+Even if not overtly sick, when that pet is elderly, extremely shy, has major ongoing medical needs or its behavior (which in some may be ‘normal’ - (urine marking in both dogs and cats)) makes it impossible for YOU to keep, before “rehoming” or relinquishing to a humane society, honestly consider if that makes it easier for you, but harder for them, & postpones the inevitable for an unadoptable animal.
 Especially if the pet is aggressive to humans or other animals, even if you make it known to a humane group or another person, you are morally & sometimes legally, responsible if that pet causes damage or hurts a person or another pet,

-Regardless of the situation: terminally ill, critically injured, medical problems which require care more intensive & expensive than most can handle, subtle but inexorable decline; asking the question: "Does my pet have, or is it going to have, more bad days than good days?" can help you make the decision.
+Regardless of the situation: terminally ill, critically injured, medical problems that require care more intensive & expensive than most can handle, subtle but inexorable decline; asking the question: "Does my pet have, or is it going to have, more bad days than good days?" can help you make the decision.

-Lastly, although a pet can take a sudden turn for the worse, it's best not to wait so long, you face an emergency situation.
-No loving pet owner has ever said “Looking back, I did it too soon.”
+Lastly, although a pet can take a sudden turn for the worse, you shouldn't plan to wait until you "have to" -- because that likely will result in a trip to an emergency clinic, or the pet dying at home.
+No loving pet owner has ever said “Looking back, I did it too soon".
+You don't want to look back, worrying, or knowing, you waited to long.